Afrinnazir/Synchronized-Object-Detection-and-Human-Activity-Recognition-System-for-Multimedia-Analytics/README.md

 1. **Download Data & Models**:
    Get the required datasets and trained models from [this link](https://drive.google.com/drive/folders/1kbJnAsMOfXh3wHCJhk0ufgQkhKW24cpR?usp=sharing).
-   📂 Place the files in appropriate directories based on the project structure.

 2. **Clone the Repository**:
    ```bash